NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Noise regimes in processed ADI images

 \subsection{Field-of-view splitting strategy}

-At this point, we can see that, for both \textit{sph2} and \textit{nirc3}, similar estimations of the noise regimes are reached using the two proposed methods: the study of statistical moments and the \varPmaps{}s.
-Figure~\ref{Figure:statistical_moments} provides a first insight into the spatial structure of residual noise and thereby, brings us closer to estimate the radius split (Fig.~\ref{fig:split_assumption}) in the processed frame.
+At this point, we can see that, for both \textit{sph2} and \textit{nrc3}, similar estimations of the noise regimes are reached using the two proposed methods: the study of statistical moments and the \varPmaps{}s.
+Figure~\ref{Figure:statistical_moments} provides a first insight into the spatial structure of residual noise and, thereby, brings us closer to estimating the radius split (Fig.~\ref{fig:split_assumption}) in the processed frame.
 Indeed, the significant increase of the variance together with the leptokurtic behaviour and the positively skewed trend at small angular separations, suggest that this regime is still dominated by residual starlight speckles.
 On the other hand, \varPmaps{}s contain more statistical diversity through the combination of p-values with which very similar regime estimations are reached.
-Thus, both analysis are complementary statistically speaking.
-Yet, from now on, we elect to use \varPmaps{}s to define noise regime as a baseline, since they can also be used for other purposes.
+Thus, both analyses are complementary from a statistical perspective.
+Yet, from now on, we elect to use \varPmaps{}s to define the noise regime as a baseline, since they can also be used for other purposes.